 As archaeologist Michael Coe writes, the relief “describes how the devas (gods) and the asuras (demons) churned the ocean under the aegis of Vishnu, to produce the divine elixir of immortality,” ("Angkor and the Khmer Civilization," Thames & Hudson, 2003).
 Scholars consider this relief to be one of the finest art pieces at Angkor Wat.

 Suryavarman’s devotion to Vishnu is also shown in the posthumous name he was given, “Paramavishnuloka” which, according to researcher Hélène Legendre-De Koninck, means “he who is in the supreme abode of Vishnu.” ("Angkor Wat: A Royal Temple," VDG, 2001).

 The buildings at Angkor Wat posed their own challenges.
 To support them a tough material called laterite was used, which in turn was encased with softer sandstone that was used for carving the reliefs.
-These sandstone blocks were quarried at the Kulen Hills, about 18 miles (30 km) to the north, and were likely transported to the site by river.
+These sandstone blocks were quarried at the Kulen Hills, about 18 miles (30 km) to the north.
+Recent research proves that they were transported to the site by a series of canals.

 Beneath the central tower was a shaft that leads to a chamber where, in 1934, archaeologists found “two pieces of crystal and two gold leaves far beneath where the Vishnu statue must have been,” Coe writes, adding that deposits like these “spiritually ‘energized’ a temple, much as a battery will provide power to a portable electronic device.”